bazilinskyy/coupled-sim/README.md

 Next, you need to attach the *eHMIShowJohn.cs* script to the car prefab that you want to use it on.
 Select in the inspector the desired message to show.

-Lastly, you need to tell the playersystem when to use the fixed eHMI.
+Lastly, you need to tell the player system when to use the fixed eHMI.
 This is done in the *PlayerSystem.cs* script.
-For this you need a public variable to turn on the fixed eHMI in the inspector.
+For this, you need a public variable to turn on the fixed eHMI in the inspector.
 ```
 public bool eHMIFixed = false;
 ```